BraydentheCao/Brayden-BSE-Portfolio/index.md

 <img width="911" height="598" alt="image" src="https://github.com/user-attachments/assets/4143e57c-5db0-4cc4-a202-30d0740e82cc" />

 My expertise coming into this program is mechanical engineering, but even then, this was definitely a challenging (and very fun) model to make.
+(Here's the link in case you missed it: <a href="https://cad.onshape.com/documents/69cba9d53024b1578fc0d810/w/c1cbd505540fad05171fcd8c/e/e5313dda26885e11e0ae25f9"> Link </a>)

 <br>
 <hr style="height:1px;border:none;background-color:#ccc;"><br>

 ## A summary of key topics you learned about

-I learned a vast amount of skills, from computer vision, web sockets, hand gesture recognition, JSON, PID, and surface modeling in Onshape.
-To begin, I learned extensively about computer vision from the base project, where I used techniques such as HSV conversion, contouring, centriods, and morphological operations (such as dilate and erode).
+I learned a vast range of skills, including computer vision, web sockets, hand gesture recognition, JSON, PID, and surface modeling in Onshape.
+To begin, I learned extensively about computer vision from the base project, where I used techniques such as HSV conversion, contouring, centriods, and morphological operations (dilate and erode for example).
 I added PID controls afterward, bridging my understanding of calculus with a real world application.
 My first modification was very CAD focused, where I learned how to make more organic curves using bridging curves and surface modeling.
 My second modification was very software focused, were I learned how to use hand gesture recognition software to determine the angle and length of my index finger.
 In this modification, I also learned how to use web sockets to communicate the information (using JSON objects) about my hand from my computer to my raspberry pi.

 <br>
 <hr style="height:1px;border:none;background-color:#ccc;"><br>